Commander-in-Chief Fleet: Responsibilities

 Full command of the Fleet and responsibility for the Fleet element of military operational capability including the Royal Marines and the Royal Fleet Auxiliary, was delegated to Commander-in-Chief Fleet, as is described in official descriptions circa 2010.
 In 1971 after the amalgamation of the Western and Far East Fleets the headquarters was established at Northwood, in the London Borough of Hillingdon (HMS Warrior).
 Both the CINCFLEET and CINCEASTLANT staffs were co-located there.

-By the early 21st century the headquarters was split.
-In 2002 a new Command Headquarters, the Navy Command Headquarters Building at HMS Excellent in Portsmouth was completed.
+In 2002 the Navy Command Headquarters Building at HMS Excellent in Portsmouth was completed.
 Thereafter the headquarters was split between the Command HQ and CINCFLEET's Operational Headquarters at Northwood, co-located with the Permanent Joint Headquarters.

 By the 2010s, CINCFLEET was supported by: